 Since I'm always a fan of using what's available locally, I'm using the small pumpkin that I bought at the farmer's market which has been cheerfully decorating my kitchen island this week.
 Usually this soup is traditionally not pureed, instead it has chunks of vegetables in a broth.
 Often, a Jamaican pumpkin soup will have a Scotch Bonnet or Habanero pepper, which are extremely hot.
 I didn't want to overpower the pumpkin spice flavour of this soup, so I left out the chili pepper and used a hot sauce for garnish.

 So obviously I'm taking a lot of liberties with the authenticity of this Jamaican Pumpkin Soup.
-It may not be authentic but it is still delicious, and makes great use of fresh pumpkin, one of the stars of the season.
+It may not be authentic but it is so delicious, and makes great use of fresh pumpkin, one of the stars of the season.
 You may even hear the sounds of steel drums and feel the sea breezes when you taste this soup.

 How to Make Jamaican Pumpkin Soup